 I packed up my gear and prepared to leave.
 I paused, turning to look at Mount Pulag once more time.
 This was a truly special place.
 If the rest of the Philippines were anything like this, well, I doubted I would ever want to leave.

-Trekking to Mt.
+Hiking to Mt.
 Pulag in The Philippines

 Everything you need to know about Baguio

-A more budget friendly accommodation choice is Dream Transient Rooms which is where I stayed.
-Rooms are clean, simple, well-located and cheap!
+A more budget-friendly accommodation choice is Dream Transient Rooms which is where I stayed.
+Rooms are clean, simple, well-located, and cheap!
 There is a whole load of bars and restaurants to choose from in the town centre; keep an eye out for the American-themed diner if you want something a little bit different or stick to the plentiful and cheap local eateries.

 Like this post?
 PIN ME!